Trust Center

 Read the most commonly asked questions about our Earned Wage Access program

-Payactiv relies on factoring to provide cash without a loan or credit.
+Payactiv relies on factoring to provide cash without a payday loan or credit.
 Factoring allows one party to transfer the risk of non-payment of a receivable to another party.
 Payactiv introduced factoring, long a feature of commercial agreements, to EWA.
-By relying on factoring to provide cash to its users, Payactiv assumes the risk of nonpayment of wages, while the user obtains funds without the need for a payroll advance or loan.
-Factoring is recognized in every state, and numerous courts have held that factoring transactions are not loans if the funding entity has no recourse and bears the risk of loss.
+By relying on factoring to provide cash to its users, Payactiv assumes the risk of nonpayment of wages, while the user obtains funds without the need for a payroll advance or payday loan.
+Factoring is recognized in every state, and numerous courts have held that factoring transactions are not payday loans if the funding entity has no recourse and bears the risk of loss.

 Yes, we always obtain written authorization for payroll deductions.
 Payactiv obtains written consent from employees each time they perform an EWA transaction and authorize a corresponding payroll deduction.
 Payactiv’s deduction model not only complies with state and federal wage and labor laws, but maximizes clarity and efficiency for both the employer and employee.
 Regulators and legislators have expressed a clear preference for settling EWA transactions by payroll deduction.